-Plan Alignment (if applicable) Action Title Action Description Planned ESSER III Funded Expenditures Comprehensive Plan for Federal, State and Local Funds Related to COVID Pandemic Recovery Pg.
-20, Additional Nurse COVID support and related equipment Contact tracing, COVID response support, and related equipment to ensure connectivity for critical mental health supports for students.
-In the creation of COVID Action Teams at the Health & Wellness Department, District support for Contact Tracing and guidance on COVID protocols will be employed.
-124,000 Comprehensive Plan for Federal, State and Local Funds Related to COVID Pandemic Recovery Pg.
-23., 2021-2024 LCAP Goal 2/Action 4, 2020-2021 Multiple Student Online Platforms Software Licensing Tools (level 4) that include, but are not limited to, Panorama, Kami, Nearpod, Peardeck, Electronic Health Records, Tableau, Google Plus, Pro Zoom, Fast Track Phonics.
+Plan Alignment (if applicable) Action Title Action Description Planned ESSER III Funded Expenditures N/A Direct Student Support Maintain current level of operations and continued services at 33 school sites by retaining existing staff that provide direct student support that will address learning loss.
+5,000,000 2021-2024 LCAP Goal 2/Action 4, 2020-2021 Learning Continuity and Attendance Plan pg.
+20 Action DLP#6 Multiple Student Online Platforms Software Licensing Tools (level 4) that include, but are not limited to, Panorama, Kami, Nearpod, Peardeck, Electronic Health Records, Tableau, Google Plus, Pro Zoom, Fast Track Phonics.
 Screencastify, Seesaw, Vista Higher Learning, and Silicon Valley Mathematics.
-These resources will allow our teachers to maximize the use of technology, 686,785
+These resources will allow our teachers to maximize the use of technology, both in the classroom and for students who are at home for 686,785